bplmaps/lmec-main-site/content/event/michele-navakas-on-liquid-landscapes-and-the-edges-of-america-from-the-revolution-to-today.md

 Michele Currie Navakas is Associate Professor of English at Miami University (Ohio) where she teaches early American literature and environmental humanities.
 She is the author of [_Liquid Landscape: Geography and Settlement at the Edge of Early America_](https://www.upenn.edu/pennpress/book/15716.html) (University of Pennsylvania Press, 2018), which won the Florida Historical Society's Rembert Patrick Award and Stetson Kennedy Award.

-#### This talk is the first in the Richard H. Brown Seminar on the Historical Geography of the American Revolutionary Era
+#### This talk is the first in the Richard H. Brown Seminar on the Historical Geography of the American Revolutionary Era, and is co-presented by the [Touchton Map Library]()